5 Healthy Habits for Bloating and Belly Fat

 A less common cause of bloating is low cortisol levels.

 Cortisol is a stress hormone that is produced when we experience stress.
-As opposed to insulin, cortisol is anti-inflammatory, meaning that it curbs inflammation.
+As opposed to Fat Storing Hormone, cortisol is anti-inflammatory, meaning that it curbs inflammation.
 When we are under lots of long-term stress, cortisol stops working properly and things will get inflamed.
 This is especially true in the gut and joints.

 To address low cortisol, things like stress management, adrenal support, vitamin D, and increased potassium can help.

-In most cases, however, insulin is at the root of a fat, bloated belly.
+In most cases, however, Fat Storing Hormone is at the root of a fat, bloated belly.

 5 tips to reduce abdominal bloating